badralotaibi/CS604_SHU/README.md

 1-Saad Alboqami
 2-Abdullah Alsuwahiri
 3_Sultan Aloraini
-5-Betsy
+4-Betsy James
-4-Badr Alotaibi
+5-Badr Alotaibi

 *Project Manager: Paul Sideleau*

-Project reviewed by Saverd Heart University
+Project reviewed by Sacerd Heart University

 This project devolped a financial application for SHU undergrad students and their parents, we will be building this using a micro-services architecture and the project will be done using agile development.